Tips for the Traveling Photographer

 5. The Golden Rule.

 The biggest tip for capturing all those spectacular views, from cityscapes, to beaches or mountain vistas, is actually all about the timing.
 Maybe it’s not always possible, but as much as you can, try and position yourself at the most scenic spots around either sunrise or sunset.
 Mid-day sun is way too bright, and creates harsh shadows and hot spots in your photos.
 Take the same shot at “golden hour” and notice how much more beautiful and ambient your images turn out.
-If you’re in city or town, wait for the building and street lights to come on, which is usually just after sunset/golden hour, during what is called “blue hour”.
-PRO TIP:For best results, make sure you’re using a tripod, and shooting long exposures in manual mode (most cameras will have a “night” setting you can use if you’re a beginner).
-If you don’t have a tripod, look for a table, ledge or other flat surface you can use to steady your camera on.
+If you’re in a city or town, wait for the building and street lights to come on, which is usually just after sunset/golden hour, during what is called “blue hour”.

 6. Get High, Get Low, Get Creative!